d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 they were not yet sufficiently powerful to make deep multichannel, multilayer CNNs with a large number of parameters.
-For instance, NVIDIA's GeForce 256 from 1999 was able to process at most 480 million operations per second, without any meaningful programming framework for operations beyond games.
-Today's accelerators are able to perform in excess of 300 TFLOPs per device (NVIDIA's Ampere A100), where *FLOPs* are floating-point operations such as multiplications and additions.
+For instance, NVIDIA's GeForce 256 from 1999 was able to process at most 480 million operations per second (MFLOPs), without any meaningful programming framework for operations beyond games.
+Today's accelerators are able to perform in excess of 300 TFLOPs per device (NVIDIA's Ampere A100).
+Note that *FLOPs*
+are floating-point operations such as multiplications and additions.
 Moreover, datasets were still relatively small: OCR on 60,000 low-resolution 28x28 pixel images was considered a highly challenging task.
 Added to these obstacles, key tricks for training neural networks